New York Rangers' Success Showing How Much Work Remains

 Filip Chytil has shown promise to go with continued growing pains, while Brett Howden has delivered little.

 Pavel Buchnevich has made strides, but not enough yet to cement himself as a certain part of the future.
 Ryan Strome’s 18-goal, 41-assist season has unquestionably been significantly helped along by his role as Panarin’s center.
-Brendan Lemieux has struggled to unlock much offensive potential, and he’s been especially ineffective since suffering a broken hand in late December that kept him out for three weeks, recording one goal and four assists in 23 games since returning (through Tuesday’s action).
+Brendan Lemieux has struggled to unlock much offensive potential, and he’s been especially ineffective since suffering a broken hand in late December that kept him out for three weeks, recording one goal and four assists in 24 games since returning.

 Is the inconsistency really surprising, given the Rangers’ status as the youngest team in the league?